For AI agents · x402 protocol

 3Sign and retry with payment

 Sign an EIP-712 authorization for the quoted amount, encode it, and resend the same request with the X-PAYMENT header.
-Settlement to Base finalises in ~2 seconds.
+Settlement on Base finalises in ~2 seconds.

 GET /api/v1/articles/:slug